-5. The designated research / liaison coordinator appointed is responsible for the accuracy and integrity of the biographical stories prior to submitting them to the New Haven office.
+5. The designated research / liaison coordinator appointed is responsible for the accuracy and integrity of the biographical stories prior to submitting them to the Boston University office.
 Each story accepted for inclusion in the dictionary will be identified with the name of the author, the research / liaison coordinator, and the research institution.

-- Forwarding biographical stories to the New Haven office.
-The designated DACB liaison coordinator will see that the completed stories are forwarded to the New Haven offices of the DACB.
+- Forwarding biographical stories to the DACB office.
+The designated DACB liaison coordinator will see that the completed stories are forwarded to the Boston University offices of the DACB.

 - Receiving a copy of the DACB CD-ROM.
 Once the stories have been entered into the electronic database, a copy of the entire database on a CD-ROM will be returned to the research institution via the DACB liaison coordinator.